chef/chef-web-docs/content/errors.md

 The value of `postgresql['external']` has been changed.

-#### Possible Causes
+#### Possible causes

-* This setting must be set before running `chef-server-ctl reconfigure`, and may not be changed after
+- This setting must be set before running `chef-server-ctl reconfigure`, and may not be changed after

 {{< warning >}}

-Upgrading is not supported at this time.
+Upgrading isn't supported at this time.

 {{< /warning >}}

 #### Resolution

-* Back up the data using `knife ec backup`, create a new backend instance, and then restore the data
+- Back up the data using `knife ec backup`, create a new backend instance, and then restore the data
-* Re-point front end machines at the new backend instance **or** assign the new backend instance the name/VIP of the old backend instance (including certificates, keys, and so on)
+- Re-point frontend machines at the new backend instance **or** assign the new backend instance the name/VIP of the old backend instance (including certificates and keys)

 ### CSPG010 (cannot connect)